molily/molily.de/_posts/2020-11-21-testing-angular.md

 ### Required fields

-A vital form logic is that certain fields are required and that the user interface conveys the fact clear,y.
+A vital form logic is that certain fields are required and that the user interface conveys the fact clearly.
 Let us write a spec that checks whether required fields as marked as such.

 The requirements are:

-- A required field needs an `aria-required` attribute
+- A required field has an `aria-required` attribute
-- A required, invalid field needs an `aria-errormessage` attribute
+- A required, invalid field has an `aria-errormessage` attribute
 - The `aria-errormessage` contains the id of another element
 - This element contains an error message “… must be given”.
 (The text for the Terms of Services checkbox reads “Please accept the Terms and Services”.)